faemiyah/dnload/README.rst

 TODO
 ====

+* Explain GLSL minification in documentation.
+* Add support for a separate output directory for temporary files.
-* Why is ``linux-ia32`` / ``linux-amd64`` failing on modern distros suddenly?
+* Examine dlopen/dlsym failures in ``linux-ia32`` / ``linux-amd64`` on modern distros?
-* Add cross-compilation support between operating systems, not only 32/64 bit binary generation.
+* Extend cross-compilation support to other operating systems and architectures as opposed to 32-bit / 64-bit switch only.
 * Only SDL/OpenGL supported right now.
 Should probably also support GLFW.
 * Perhaps there are more efficient ways to interleave the header structs?
 Perhaps this can be permutated?
 * Perhaps .data segment contents can be sorted and rearranged for better compression?